kee-org/www-kee-pm/content/keevault/tos.md

 ### G. Cancellation and Termination

 **Short version:** *You may close your Account at any time.
-If you do, we'll treat your information responsibly.
+If you do, we’ll treat your information responsibly.
 We offer a guarantee that the closure of your account will not lead to the immediate loss of your data (encrypted passwords) but in rare circumstances we may levy a fee for the recovery of such data.
 Remember that Kee Vault can never have access to your passwords - you will still need to apply your master password to unlock any protected data we recover for you.*

 #### 1. Account Cancellation